Lightroom Since Its’ First Release

-Lightroom offers many features, some of which I never use.
-However, it is the ones I do that support my photography and my work flow.
+Lightroom offers many features, some of which I always use, others I never use.

 The library module provides the mechanism to keep track of all images, along with keywords, captions, EXIF and other data.